pawandubey/griffin/README.md

    \_/__/
 ````

-Griffin is a very small, convenient, and extremely fast static site generator.
+Griffin is a very small, convenient, and **extremely fast** static site generator.
 Griffin takes an opinionated approach to static site generation, making some decisions
 for you to ensure that you get the best performance possible without any need for
 complex command line fu.

-See the demo to learn basic usage.
+See usage demo below.

+##Features
+Griffin supports tags, pagination, live preview in your browser, social-media
+support, easy theming with {{handlebars}} templates, syntax highlighting and more!
+See the [full Feature list on the Wiki](http://github.com/pawandubey/griffin/wiki/Features) for more features.

 ##Usage Demo